lara-unb/amora/docs/source/gps.rst

    :alt: case gps
    :align: center

-   Power Board with GPS Receiver and IMU (below GPS) in its case.
+   Power Board with GPS Receiver and IMU (under GPS) in its case.

 ..
 [1] See more in the `antenna user guide`_.